crocoder7/crocoder7.github.io/_posts/2023-11-27-PrometheusJvmMetric.md

         maxShards: 200
         capacity: 2500
 ```

 Please make sure that the value 'serviceMonitorSelectorNilUsesHelmValues' should set to false since we are using additional service monitor to collect JVM, Spring metric below. <br>
-Commands for installing prometheus with helm below.
+Commands for installing prometheus with helm below. <br>
 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 ```